sonos-web/sonos-web/README.md

  * Room selection from the Now Playing bar.

 ## Goals (Coming Soon)
- * Search your entire music library
- * Browse Music Library
+ * Music Library
     * Sonos Playlists & Favorites
     * Other Music Services (ex.
 Pandora, Spotify, etc.) ...maybe?
- * Play History
+ * Recent Play History
+ * Caching of searches and browsing for quicker load times

 ## Install
 The goal for this project is to make installation as simple as possible for Windows, Mac, & Linux.